 Josefson & Widbom (1988) investigated the response of benthic macro and meiofauna to reduced dissolved oxygen levels in the bottom waters of a fjord.
 At dissolved oxygen concentrations of 0.21 mg/l, the macrofaunal community was eradicated and was not fully re-established 18 months after the hypoxic event.
-Meiofauna seemed, however, unaffected by de-oxygenation.
+Meiofauna seemed however unaffected by de-oxygenation.
 Kinne (1970) reported that reduced oxygen concentrations inhibit both algal photosynthesis and respiration.
-No specific information about the effects of deoxygenation on the characteristic species was found.
+No specific information about the effects of de-oxygentation on the characteristic species was found.
 Semibalanus balanoides can respire anaerobically, so they can tolerate some reduction in oxygen concentration (Newell, 1979).
 When placed in wet nitrogen, where oxygen stress is maximal and desiccation stress is low, Semibalanus balanoides have a mean survival time of 5 days (Barnes et al., 1963).

 Sensitivity assessment.
 The characterizing species along with other species within this biotope may be negatively impacted by reduced dissolved oxygen levels.
 At the level of the benchmark (2 mg/l for 1 week) mortalities could occur as a direct result of a change in this pressure.
-However, the biotope in question occurs in the upper eulittoral and consequently, a high proportion of time will be spent in the air where oxygen is not limited so the metabolic processes of photosynthesis and respiration can take place.
-Also, the biotope occurs in moderately wave exposed to exposed conditions so that aeration of the water column due to wave action and water flow will further mitigate deoxygenation.
+This biotope is found in moderately exposed to extremely sheltered locations.
+Where examples of this biotope are found in moderately exposed locations, water movement caused by waves will mean that there will be levels of water mixing, maintaining high oxygen levels.
+Examples of this biotope found in areas which are more sheltered from wave exposure will not have the same levels of water mixing.
+This could exacerbate the negative impacts of reduced oxygen levels at the benchmark of this pressure, and make the more sheltered versions of this biotope more sensitive.
+However, the biotope in occurs in the upper eulittoral and consequently a high proportion of time will be spent in air where oxygen is not limited so the metabolic processes of photosynthesis and respiration can take place.
 Therefore, resistance is assessed as 'High'.
 Hence, resilience is assessed as 'High', and the biotope as 'Not sensitive'.